AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/project-setup.md

 ---
-title: Getting Started with AEM Sites - Project Setup
+title: Get started with AEM Sites - Project Setup
-seo-title: Getting Started with AEM Sites - Project Setup
-description: Covers the creation of a Maven Multi Module Project to manage the code and configurations for an AEM Site.
+description: Create a Maven Multi Module Project to manage the code and configurations for an Experience Manager Site.
 sub-product: sites
 version: 6.5, Cloud Service
 type: Tutorial